kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 3. Start the `KRC:\R1\Program\rsi_joint_pos_4ms.src`/`KRC:\R1\Program\rsi_joint_pos_12ms.src` program on the controller and execute the line of `RSI_MOVECORR()`
     - in T1, a warning (*!!!
 Attention - Sensor correction goes active !!!*) should be visible after reaching `RSI_MOVECORR()`, which should be confirmed to start this step

 On successful activation the brakes of the robot will be released and external control is started.
-To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `iiqka_moveit_example` package instead (usage is described in the [Additional packages](https://github.com/kroshu/kuka_drivers/wiki#moveit-integration) section of the project overview).
+To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `moveit_example` package instead (usage is described in the [Additional packages](https://github.com/kroshu/kuka_drivers/wiki#moveit-integration) section of the project overview).

 ##### Launch arguments